nhscc/problem-statements/2019/bdpa-elections-part-1.md

 **<span style="text-decoration:underline;">For administrators</span>**

-For administrators, along with the controls moderators have, the dashboard will allow administrators to view and modify users and elections in the system.
+* Along with the controls moderators have, the dashboard will allow administrators to view and modify users and elections in the system

 ## Requirement 5